igardiet/React/1-certifications/node-zero-to-expert/07-restserver/uploads/readme.md

 # Note
-All images/files will be saved here
+All products and users images/files will be stored or saved here